 What happens if a student makes a bad behavioral choice?

 You will always have opportunities to talk to us.
 We are here to help all students succeed.
 If you are struggling, come to us for help before a situation escalates.

 If you are in violation of the Student Code of Conduct, the Vice President of Student Affairs or other College official designated by the Vice President or their designee (hereafter referred to as “Vice President/Designee”) will determine next steps.
 Students who fail to comply with the Student Code of Conduct will receive the defined due process procedure.

 What happens if a student is found in violation of the Student Code of Conduct?

-- Verbal Warning: The student is given a verbal warning and a notation is made in their disciplinary file.
+- Verbal Warning: The student is given a verbal warning, and a disciplinary notation is made in their file.

 - Loss of Privileges: Denial of specified privileges for a designated period of time.